Azyura203/KaneDocs/DEPLOYMENT.md

 git add .

 # Create initial commit
-git commit -m "feat: initial commit - KaneDocs v2.1.0 with version control and AI features"
+git commit -m "feat: initial commit - KODEX v2.1.0 with version control and AI features"
 ```

 ### Step 3: Create GitHub Repository

-1. **Go to GitHub** and create a new repository named `kanedocs`
+1. **Go to GitHub** and create a new repository named `kodex`
 2. **Don't initialize** with README (we already have one)
 3. **Copy the repository URL**